agentauthco/agentauth/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![GitHub stars](https://img.shields.io/github/stars/agentcorelabs/agentauth?style=social)](https://github.com/agentcorelabs/agentauth)

-Give any agent an `AgentAuth ID` — a stable, unique, verifiable UUID — and the power to authenticate using it, with no logins, accounts, or sessions required.
+**AgentAuth** makes it easy to give any agent an `AgentAuth ID` — a stable, unique, verifiable UUID — and the power to authenticate using it, with no logins, accounts, or sessions required.

 **AgentAuth** redefines agent identity: no emails or usernames, no accounts or wallets, no centralized trust layers.
-Just a single, lightweight ID that delivers identity and trust, designed for native use with MCP.
+Just a single, lightweight, self-authenticating ID that delivers identity and trust, designed for native use with MCP.

 ## 🔥 Why AgentAuth?